wd/hexo-fabric/README.md

 $ hexo generate
 ```

+There some settings in `theme/hexo-fabric/_config.yml` you may want to set.

 ### highlight theme
 Only test on hexo 2.4.4, and highlight.js 0.8, maybe not work in other version.